oddstream/csol/csol.md

 Lua uses `self`, so do we.

 Hashed string heap for quick string comparisons?

+Club, Diamond, Heart, Spade - always in that order (alphabetical).

+Ordinal, Suit - always in that order (alphabetical, and how they are shown on cards).

 Use "AC", "2H", "XD", "KS" shorthand for cards.